-Cincinnati Financial Corporation Stock Option Plan No. VII
+^{} Cincinnati Financial Corporation Stock Option Plan No. VII

-- (1) No material modifications or repricing occurred with respect to any outstanding option or other stock-based award in 2007. - (2) The grant date fair value for shares awarded under the Holiday Stock Bonus Plan is 100 percent of the average of the high and low sales price on NASDAQ on the date of grant, which was \$ on November 21, 2007. - (3) The option exercise price is 100 percent of the average of the high and low sales price on NASDAQ, which was \$44.79 on January 31, 2007
+- (1) No material modifications or repricing occurred with respect to any outstanding option or other stock-based award in 2007. - (2) The grant date fair value for shares awarded under the Holiday Stock Bonus Plan is 100 percent of the average of the high and low sales price on NASDAQ on the date of grant, which was \$40.39 on November 21, 2007. - (3) The option exercise price is 100 percent of the average of the high and low sales price on NASDAQ on the date of grant, which was \$44.79 on January 31, 2007 - (4) The grant date fair value of the performance-based restricted stock unit is 100 percent of the average of the high and low as reported on NASDAQ on the date of grant, which was \$44.79 on January 31, 2007, unadjusted for the present value of future dividends that holders of restricted stock units do not receive during the vesting period.